jxnblk/blog/src/posts/the-modern-front-end-design-system.md

 ---

-Hopefully this little list is helpful in some small way, and I hope you can take some ideas here for your own design system work.
+Hopefully this little list is helpful in some small way, and I hope you can take some ideas here for your own design systems work.

 Shoutout to the following design systems who helped serve as inspiration for this post: